FosterCommerce/craft-commercereports/README.md

 ]
 ```

-Require with `fostercommerce/commerce-insights-components`.
+Require with `fostercommerce/commerce-insights`.

-Install via command line with `./craft install/plugin commerceinsightscomponents` or from the Craft CMS control panel.
+Install via command line with `./craft install/plugin commerceinsights` or from the Craft CMS control panel.

 ## Component Overview